-Marketing a Secluded Resort & Spa on St. Martin
+Marketing a Secluded Resort & Spa on the Island of St. Martin

 Case Study | Caribbean Vacation French St Martin

-As with many Caribbean island governments and tourism promotion efforts, the territories or overseas collectivities are controlled by their home country with respect to destination marketing organizations (DMO) staffing, budgeting and promotional efforts to generate awareness of the destination.
-As such, many resorts are left to play politics and curry favor with government staff to do what other DMOs do routinely.
+As with many Caribbean island governments, territories and overseas collectivities, French St. Martin is controlled by its home country.
+This included the destination marketing organization’s (DMO’s) staff and budget to promote and generate awareness of the destination.
+Many resorts are left to play politics and curry favor with local tourism staff to do what other DMOs do routinely.
 Such was the case with French St. Martin.
 Individual properties were required to budget and sell the resort AND the island destination, too.

-We were brought onboard pre-opening to create marketing tools when none, or dated information, existed.
-Flying Compass continued working with the resort in that same role (later rebranded as Radisson Blu St. Martin) until the property was sold a number of years later.
+We were brought on board pre-opening to create marketing tools when none, or dated information, existed.
+Flying Compass continued working with the resort in that same role (later rebranded as Radisson Blu St. Martin) until the property was sold several years later.

-All resort collateral materials and websites that Flying Compass designed and developed promoted the resort as well as the destination.
-While highlighting the opportunity to get away and relax, guests also needed to be convinced that the resort’s remote location on the north part of the island offered ample activities and had an adequate number of restaurants and bars on property.
+All resort collateral materials and websites that Flying Compass designed and developed promoted the resort and the destination.
+While highlighting the opportunity to get away and relax, guests also needed to be convinced that the resort’s remote location on the north end of the island offered ample activities and had an adequate number of restaurants and bars on the property and nearby.
 The language and currency were also concerns and needed to be addressed.

-As a bonus, the town of Grand Case, renown for its gourmet dining, was a short taxi away.
-Activities and ample dining options could also be found throughout the island including Sint Maarten (Dutch St. Martin) as well as on the nearby islands of Anguilla, across the channel from the resort, and on St. Barts, a luxury playground.
+As a bonus, the town of Grand Case, renown for its gourmet dining, was a short taxi ride away.
+Activities and ample dining options could also be found in Dutch St. Martin (Sint Maarten) and on the nearby islands of Anguilla, across the channel from the resort, and on St. Barts, a luxury playground.
 Scheduled flights to St. Barts depart from the small airport at Grand Case.
 Ferry service is offered from Marigot, the capital of French St. Martin, at its downtown marina.

-In marketing the resort, it was crucial to highlight the experience … being able to be immersed in the French native language, as well as the availability of English-speaking staff, access to lifts (flights), airports, ground and water transportation, currency conversion, while highlighting local customs and culture, personal safety and tourism activities on the adjoining side of the island in Sint Maarten.
+In marketing the resort, it was crucial to highlight the experience.
+Guest being immersed in the French culture and language while speaking English to staff.
+Communication was critical, addressing access to lifts (flights), airports, ground and water transportation, currency conversion, local customs and foods, personal safety and leisure activities.

-Separate dual language websites were created for the restaurants, destination wedding services, the marina, airport to/from resort water transfers, and the full service salon and spa.
-Bookings for water transfers were scheduled and paid online.
+Separate dual language websites were created for the restaurants, destination wedding services, the marina, water transfers to/from the airport and the resort, and the full-service salon and spa.
+Bookings for water transfers were booked and paid online.
 The French-English spa website also included an admin area for tracking appointments and updating services and pricing.

 Flying Compass has been marketing award-winning island destinations for more than 35 years.

-As illustrated in this case study, Island resorts in the Caribbean, Bahamas and U.S. require an agency with experience in selling the property as well as the destination.
-Once brought in, Flying Compass quickly begins identifying and accessing background on various destination assets, soaking up the history, learning the resort’s and island’s secrets, seeking institutional knowledge – to avoid pitfalls made by others – all while creating a comprehensive baseline foundation to begin developing a marketing plan for the resort, as well as the overall destination.
+As illustrated in this case study, island resorts in the Caribbean, Bahamas and U.S. require an agency with experience selling the property and the destination.
+Once brought to the table, Flying Compass begins identifying assets; soaking up the history; learning the resort’s and island’s secrets; seeking institutional knowledge – to avoid pitfalls made by others; all while creating a baseline foundation to begin developing a marketing plan for the resort and the destination.

-Because Flying Compass has a solid working knowledge of tourism marketing and in selling island resorts in multiple languages, we understand how all the pieces fit together – leisure, meetings, sales, advertising, and resort activities – children’s programs, marina services, watersport rentals, spa offerings, special events and food and beverage (F&B).
+Flying Compass has a thorough working knowledge of tourism marketing and expertise in selling island resorts (in multiple languages).
+We know how all the pieces fit together – leisure, meetings, sales, advertising and resort amenities and services – children’s programs, marina services, watersport rentals, spa offerings, special events and food and beverage (F&B).
 We also understand the various tourism distribution channels, digital tools and the changing landscape.
-Travel research from different resources allows us to better understand the travel behaviors of consumers.
-This is especially true before, during and after weather events.
+Research from different resources allows us to understand the travel behaviors of consumers better.
+This is especially true before, during and after significant weather events like hurricanes.

 Destinations are second nature to us.
-We understand how they work and what is needed to continue to drive bookings, visitors and repeat guests.
+We understand how they work and what is needed to drive bookings, visitors and repeat guests.

-To learn more about this case study, please contact Flying Compass today.
+To learn more about this and other case studies, contact Flying Compass today.